threader/PC-Tuning/docs/building.md

 - Extract the contents of the .iso to a directory of your choice with 7-Zip, In the examples below, I am using C:\Win10_21H2_English_x64.

-- Open CMD as Administrator & configure these variables below.
+- Open CMD as administrator & configure these variables below.
 These variables are temporary for this session & will be discarded if you close the terminal window so ensure to keep it open throughout the build process.

     ```bat
     set "EXTRACTED_IMAGE=C:\Win10_21H2_English_x64"